sjustintaylor/desert-violin/README.md

 # Desert Violin - Modular Next.js Architecture

-A Next.js application implementing a modular page architecture that separates concerns for maintainability, testability, and scalability.
+A Next.js 15 application with a **fully implemented** modular page architecture that separates concerns for maintainability, testability, and scalability.
+This project demonstrates a working example of the modular pattern in action.

 ## Architecture Philosophy